Filler

 • Remember to Dance!
 It's fun to play with props.
 However, always remember to focus first on dancing.

 • Dance Quality.
 Try doing your dance first without the prop.
-Your dance needs to look complete and accurate without the prop first, and then you can add the prop to frame the dance moves.
+Your dance needs to look complete and accurate without the prop first, and then you can later add the prop to frame the dance moves.

 • Aesthetic.
 Many dancers enjoy experimenting with different places to balance the sword, such as the top of the head, the chin, the shoulder, the hip, etc. Don't put more than two balancing positions into a single dance.
 Otherwise, instead of looking like a "dance" it looks like a boring novelty act.